NY Schools with LPN Programs

 This 37-credit program helps students gain the knowledge to care for patients in various health care settings.
 It emphasizes patient assessment, patient documentation, care management, clinical decision making, communication skills and professional behavior.
 Required coursework includes a survey of the human body, introductory psychology, pharmacology safety and adult nursing.

 CUNY LaGuardia Community College

 CUNY LaGuardia Community College is a 2-year public school with an enrollment of more than 19,000 students.
-Its health sciences department offers certificate and associate's degree programs in emergency medical services, veterinary technology, gerontology, mortuary science, human services, occupational therapy assistance and radiologic technology.
+Its health sciences department offers certificate and associate's degree programs in emergency medical services, veterinary technology, human services, occupational therapy assistance and radiologic technology.

 Practical Nursing Certificate

 This 48-credit program covers medication administration and dosage, health counseling, nutrition and basic nursing skills.
 It consists of pre-clinical and clinical phases, the latter of which has its own competitive selection process.
 Course topics include human biology fundamentals, developmental psychology, mental health nursing, pharmacology, medical-surgical nursing and maternal-child nursing.
 Once they have obtained licensure, graduates can seek employment in settings offering acute and chronic health care services.